solrak29/ecba/Readme.md

 ```
 Resolved   Issued   Description
+           20180422 Test where console test can communicate both ways via the std in/out on both sides.
+                        Get this part to process your messages and you are able to type back; then you can
+                        easily plugin to controller piece.
+20180422   20180422 Added High Level Design on how controller shall work.
-           20180419 Console chat side sent message to bot side, but only does the the round trip once.
+20180422   20180419 Console chat side sent message to bot side, but only does the the round trip once.
+                        the _transform function needed to have "done" function called.
 20180419   20180417 Console testing delayed as stream declaration doesn't work aa documented.
                         this caused an error: const {Readable, Writable} = require('stream');
                         had to move this wayt: const stream = require('stream').Readable for example.
-           20180416 Added the use of streams to have two instances of console to talk to each other. -- in progress.
+20180422   20180416 Added the use of streams to have two instances of console to talk to each other. -- in progress.
 20180419   20180416 Adding function to close console chat for testing different conditions
                         Leaving this out
 20180419   20180415 Testing case where console is chat is not connected to console bot.
                     Testing is still in progress on the console product.
                     Decied to remove this test.
-           20180415 Testing console code without controller - in progress
+20180422   20180415 Testing console code without controller - in progress
-           20180415 Adding project board to this project
+20180422   20180415 Adding project board to this project
-           20180414 Testing console code without controller - in progress
+20180422   20180414 Testing console code without controller - in progress
            20180414 Created console bot to receive messages and test controller.
                     Will expand this to eventually handle both sides.
            20180414 Testing having controler recieve and send back message